bzhai/multimodal_sleep_stage_benchmark/README.md

 * T-test

-    The t-testis conducted based on subjects level.
+    The t-test conducted based on subjects level.
 An example jupyter notebook is in `results_analysis.ipynb`

 ## SHAP Feature Importance and Confusion Matrix
 An example code is shown below